saezlab/permedcoe/containers/codax-container/README.md

-# ML container for Matrix Factorization using JAX
+# GPU-enabled Logic ODE for signaling using Neural ODEs

-This container implements different matrix factorization strategies using optional side information (drug features and cell features) for the prediction of IC50 values.
-This container can be used for example to train a model for the prediction IC50 responses for new cells using known drugs, the potency of a new drug on known cell lines, or the prediction of new drug/cell responses.
+[CODAX](https://github.com/saezlab/codax) is a new tool to accelerate the training of dynamic models of cell signaling using mechanistic logic ODEs on the GPU and CPU.

 ## Get the container

 ```
-singularity pull library://pablormier/permedcoe/ml-jax:1.0.0
+singularity pull library://pablormier/permedcoe/codax:1.0.0
 ```

 ## Build (and sign) the container
 The container is made for x86 CPUs and the jax installation needs a CPU with AVX support.
 This is because the jaxlib wheel was build on a system with AVX support.
 Mac M1 notebooks don't fullfill these requirements.

 ```
-sudo singularity build ml-jax.sif ml-jax.singularity
+sudo singularity build codax.sif codax.singularity
-singularity sign --keyidx N ml-jax.sif
+singularity sign --keyidx N codax.sif
 ```
 NOTE: For signing the container make sure that you have created your keys first.
 Please see https://sylabs.io/guides/3.0/user-guide/signNverify.html for more info.